Frank Jacobsson: Professional career

-Jacobsson spent his entire professional career with GAIS, from 1949–1960.
+Jacobsson spent his entire professional career with GAIS, from 1949 to 1960.
 Jacobsson played an important role in the 1953–54 Allsvenskan season, by scoring 4 goals in the last 3 games of the season.
 These matches were title deciders in a close race to end the season, and helped GAIS win their first Allsvenskan in 23 years.

-From 1960–1961, Jacobsson managed Vårgårda IK.
+From 1960 to 1961, Jacobsson managed Vårgårda IK.

 Personal life

 Jacobsson was born in the United States to a Swedish father and Italian mother, and moved to Sweden at a young age.
-Jacobsson played professional football alongside his brother, Karl-Alfred Jacobsson, with GAIS and the Sweden national football team.
+Jacobsson played professional football alongside his brother, Karl-Alfred Jacobsson, with GAIS and the Sweden men's national football team.
 His son, Roberto Jacobsson, was also associated with GAIS as a manager and player.